Once a week.

-Magic mushrooms evolved to scramble insect brains, send them on wild trips
+Magic mushrooms evolved to scramble insect brains, send them on wild, scary trips

 How psilocybin evolved has more to do with sending insects on terrifying trips than it does making Phish sound good.